Adaptive Bitrate (ABR) Streaming¶

 Output MPEG-TS streams with optimized PES placement.
 (Defaults to false.)

 Optimized PES placement reduces the overhead introduced by the MPEG-TS container, especially for low bitrate video streams.
 The additional complexity introduced in the MPEG-TS stream is fully compatible with HLS, but for achieving maximum compatibility with older legacy devices the default is false.

-When set to "SMPTETT" an additional SUBFORMAT attribute is added to the master playlist, signaling that the subtitles are formatted in SMPTE-TT XML.
-SMPTE-TT allows for more formatting capabilities.
-It also supports bitmaps.
-Note that you need a custom player supporting this format, it is not part of the HLS draft.
+When set to "SMPTETT" (case sensitive) an additional SUBFORMAT attribute is added to the Master Playlist, signaling that the subtitles are formatted as SMPTE-TT XML.
+This also disables the conversion to WebVTT that Origin would normally apply, and simply passes through your TTML input (therefore, if your TTML input is not compatible with SMPTE-TT, your output won't be either).
+Also note you need a custom player supporting this format, as support for it is not part of the HLS specification.

-By default we output elementary streams for "aac", "ac3" and "ec3" adio.
+By default we output elementary streams for "aac", "ac3" and "ec3" audio.
 If this option is specified then the elementary streams are muxed into an MPEG-TS stream instead.